Lab members & Prospective trainees

 Students interested in pursuing a graduate degree in Biology at the Master’s or PhD level should take the time to review my recent publications and should contact me directly (vschoof[at]glendon[dot]yorku[dot]ca).
 Applicants should sent an email detailing their research interests and experience, include a CV, academic transcript (unofficial is OK), and the name and contact information for three references.
 While international field experience is beneficial, I recognize that structural inequalities (and the COVID-19 pandemic) can make it challenging to obtain such experience; therefore, I welcome students to include any relevant experience that demonstrates resilience.

-At this time, I may take one Master’s or PhD student in September 2023, though this may change depending on funding availability.
+At this time, I may take one Master’s or PhD student in September 2025 depending on funding availability.
 Interested students who wish to apply for NSERC CGS-D, NSERC CGS-M, or provincial funding (e.g., FQRNT) should contact me well in advance of the application deadlines.
-Canadian students from underrepresented groups are especially encouraged to apply.
+Canadian students from underrepresented and equity-seeking groups are especially encouraged to apply.

 Students with a background in biology, environmental studies, biological anthropology, psychology, geography, or other related fields are welcome to apply.
-I am especially interested in applicants who would like to focus on some aspect of vervet reproductive strategies, dominance, development, life-history, endocrinology, and/or dimensions of human-wildlife interaction (field sites: Lake Nabugabo, Uganda and Lewa-Borana Conservancy, Kenya).
+I am especially interested in applicants who would like to focus on some aspect of vervet reproductive strategies, dominance, development, life-history, endocrinology, and/or dimensions of human-wildlife interaction using long-term data and/or conducting field research at Lake Nabugabo, Uganda.
 Please see York’s “Steps to apply“.

 CURRENT LAB MEMBERS

-Taylor FANE photoTaylor Fane, MSc student 2021-2023: Taylor is interested in primate mating strategies and dominance.
-She will study vervet monkeys (Chlorocebus pygerythrus) at Lewa-Borana Conservancy to assess the relationship between male dominance rank and mating success.
-Taylor received her BSc in Zoology from the University of Guelph in 2017.
+Taylor FANE photoTaylor Fane, PhD student 2024-2030 (MSc student 2021-2023): Taylor is interested in primate mating strategies and dominance.
+For her MSc she studied studied vervet monkeys (Chlorocebus pygerythrus) at Lewa-Borana Conservancy to assess the relationship between male dominance rank and mating success.
+Her PhD will focus on the role of maternal effects and hormones in the emergence and maintenance of male dominance rank.

-Pooja photoPooja Upadhayay, PhD student 2019-2023: Pooja obtained her MSc from Tribhuvan University (Zoology) in Nepal in 2018.
-She completed a thesis on “Mother-infant relationships among Assamese monkey (Macaca assamensis McClelland, 1840) and Rhesus monkey (Macaca mulatta Zimmermann, 1780) in Shivapuri-Nagarjun National Park, Kathmandu, Nepal” under the supervision of Dr. Mukesh Chalise.
-She has also been involved in numerous research projects through the Nepal Biodiversity Research Society.
-Due to COVID-19, her PhD project had to be rethought, and she will now be working on human-vervet interactions.
+Pooja photoPooja Upadhayay, PhD student 2019-2025: Pooja obtained her MSc in Zoology from Tribhuvan University, Nepal (2018) with a thesis on “Mother-infant relationships among Assamese monkey (Macaca assamensis McClelland, 1840) and Rhesus monkey (Macaca mulatta Zimmermann, 1780) in Shivapuri-Nagarjun National Park, Kathmandu, Nepal”.
+Her PhD project focuses on parasites and human-wildlife interactions.

-Justine Vermey, MSc student 2019-2021: In 2017, Justine completed her BSc at the University of Windsor where she conducted a research project titled “Does the frequency of male vocalizations influence female mate choice in Yellow Toads, Incilius luetkenii ?”.
-Justine’s Master’s research focuses on personality assessment in two populations of vervet monkeys in East Africa using questionnaires that are to be validated with behavioural data.
+• Justine Vermey, MSc student 2019-2023 (withdrawn): Justine’s Master’s research focused on personality assessment in two populations of vervet monkeys in East Africa using questionnaires that are to be validated with behavioural data.

-• Simon L’Allier, MSc thesis, 2020: Behavioural endocrinology of male dispersal in vervet monkeys at Lake Nabugabo, Uganda.
+• Simon L’Allier, MSc thesis, 2020: Behavioral endocrinology of male dispersal in a fragmented habitat in vervet monkeys (Chlorocebus pygerythrus) at Lake Nabugabo, Uganda.

 • Miruna Jurj, BSc thesis (literature review), 2021: Investigating the phenotypic flexibility of folivorous primates in response to anthropogenic habitat modification & the implications for conservation strategies: a literature review.

-• Shu’ayb Simmons, BSc thesis (research), 2021: Diurnal variation in male white-faced capuchin (Cebus imitator) faecal glucocorticoids, testosterone, and dihydrotestosterone.
+• Shay Simmons, BSc thesis (research), 2021: Diurnal variation in male white-faced capuchin (Cebus imitator) faecal glucocorticoids, testosterone, and dihydrotestosterone.
 Currently a graduate student at the University of Toronto.

 • Stephanie Alexander, BSc thesis (research), 2021: A comparison of community surveys detailing observations of vervet (Chlorocebus pygerythrus) crop foraging and occurrences recorded on camera trap footage.